Uber announced a new ride type that allows minors to take an Uber ride without being accompanied by an adult.

 For your own safety and the safety of your riders, you can enable audio recording in the driver app settings.

-The Uber driver app will record and store audio during your rides, and Uber support will be able to access the audio files.
+The Uber driver app records and stores audio during your rides, and only Uber support can access the audio files.

 Solo teen riders are only permitted to ride if their account was created using the teen profile system.